MicrosoftDocs/dataexplorer-docs/data-explorer/open-telemetry-connector.md

 In order to ingest your OpenTelemetry data into Azure Data Explorer, you need [deploy and run](https://opentelemetry.io/docs/collector/deployment/) the OpenTelemetry distribution with the following Azure Data Explorer exporter configuration.

-1. Configure the exporter using the following fields:
+1. Configure the Azure Data Explorer exporter using the following fields:

     |Field | Description | Suggested setting|
     |---|---|---|